jlarmstrongiv/astro-i18n-aut/README.md

 ### Usage

-Now that you have setup the config, each `.astro` page will have additional renders with your other languages.
+Now that you have set up the config, each `.astro` page will have additional renders with your other languages.
 For example, `src/pages/about.astro` will render as:

 - `/about.astro`
 - `/es/about.astro`